SSNLP 2024

 Programme

-We've planned to host Oral and Post sessions for paper presentations, and also have invited Keynote Presentations as well as Industry Talks.
+We've planned to host Oral and Poster sessions for research presentations, and also have invited Keynote Presentations as well as Industry Talks.

 Time Event